The-Captain-William/Per-Scholas-Capstone/README.md

 # Per Scholas Data Engineering Bootcamp Capstone Project
 <br><br>

+👉🏻 For Current and Future Updates, click [here](#further-considerations-and-future-updates)

 ## Introduction:

 This Capstone Project is the culmination of my 17-week long Data Engineering bootcamp at Per Scholas, graciously powered by TEKSystems.